solana-labs/solana/docs/src/implemented-proposals/installer.md

 ## On-chain Update Manifest

-An update manifest is used to advertise the deployment of new release tarballs on a solana cluster.
+An update manifest is used to advertise the deployment of new release tarballs on a safecoin cluster.
 The update manifest is stored using the `config` program, and each update manifest account describes a logical update channel for a given target triple \(eg, `x86_64-apple-darwin`\).
 The account public key is well-known between the entity deploying new updates and users consuming those updates.

 The update tarball itself is hosted elsewhere, off-chain and can be fetched from the specified `download_url`.